MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-move-region.md

 # Move an Azure Workbook to another region

 This article describes how to move Azure Workbook resources to a different Azure region.
-You might move your resources to another region for a number of reasons.
-For example, to take advantage of a new Azure region, to deploy features or services available in specific regions only, to meet internal policy and governance requirements, or in response to capacity planning requirements.
+You might move your resources to another region for many reasons.
+For example, to:

+* Take advantage of a new Azure regions.
+* Deploy features or services available in specific regions only.
+* Meet internal policy and governance requirements.
+* In response to capacity planning requirements.

 ## Prerequisites